vipul2802/o365hq.com/content/blog/Windows 7 ESU Extended Security Updates 2020 and 2021 An Ultimate Step-by-Step Guide on Purchasing and Activation.md

     2021](https://buymssoft.com/license/CSP-DG7GMGF0FL73-0003) -- Year
     2, you must own the same number of Year 1 licenses!

-Office 365 / Azure AD tenant name will be required to place an order for ESU licenses.
+Microsoft 365 / Azure AD tenant name will be required to place an order for ESU licenses.
 It's ok if you don't have one.
 We will register a tenant for you.
 It's free and with no strings attached.
 If you have a tenant and want to use it -- make sure you complete a questionnaire after you